locua/pandoc-python-static-site-gen/README.md

 - Python3.\*
 - A Linux shell.
 Tested on ubuntu and ubuntu for WSL.
 Should work on most Linux distros.
 - Pandoc. `sudo apt install pandoc` if debian based.

+Should work on macos if pandoc execuable is available.
+NOT TESTED.

 ## Example setup